Search Results :

 Principal: In a Kerberos system, a Kerberos Principal represents a distinct identity to whom Kerberos can issue tickets for access to Kerberos-aware services.
 The "/" separator is used to separate the various components that make up principal names.
 The "@" character can be used to identify a realm as the name's final element.
 If no realm is specified, it is presumed that the Principal belongs to the default realm set in the krb5.conf file.

-Clients/Users: a process that accesses a service on the behalf of a user.
+Clients/Users: A process that accesses a service on the behalf of a user.
 There can be multiple clients or users within a realm.

 Service: Something the user wants to gain access to.